It’s a good practice to use CloudFormation’s DeletionPolicy

 deletion policy (announced in July 2023) has superseded the Retain

 deletion policy.
-It should be used as a stand-in replacement for the Retain
+These days, it should be used as a stand-in replacement for the Retain

 Instead of every team having to remember to do this with every project and every stateful resource, it might be better to make this a feature of your cloud platform.

-Lars Jacobsson gave us an example of how that might look like, using a CloudFormation macro.
+Lars Jacobsson gave us an example of what that might look like using a CloudFormation macro.

 If you need a refresher on CloudFormation macros and what they can do, then please check out this article [7] by Alex DeBrie